-He was recipient of Honorary Doctorate from University of Athens (2009), Colombo (2014), London (2013) and Lund, Sweden (2014) and Hon Fellowships from the American, Pakistan, Sri Lankan, South African, Indian, Australia and NZ colleges of O&G and is a Honorary Member of the Institute of Medicine, National Academy of Sciences, USA (2014).
+He was recipient of an Honorary Doctorate from University of Athens (2009), Colombo (2014), London (2013) and Lund, Sweden (2014) and Hon Fellowships from the American, Pakistan, Sri Lankan, South African, Indian, Australia and NZ colleges of O&G and is an Honorary Member of the Institute of Medicine, National Academy of Sciences, USA (2014).

 Robert J Bell

 Mr Robert J Bell joined the Royal Brompton & Harefield Trust as Chief Executive in March 2005 from the William Osler Health Centre, Ontario, Canada, where he was President and Chief Executive Officer.

 He has over 40 years international experience in hospital and health services management.

 He is a member of the board of directors of Imperial College Health Partners, the Institute of Cardiovascular Medicine and Science.
 He is also a member of the Board of Directors of Imperial College Academic Health Sciences Centreand Visiting Professor at the Institute of Global Health Innovations, Imperial College and Chairman of the Association of UK University Hospitals.

 He has previously held positions as:

 - Vice President, Health Care & Life Sciences Market Sectors, Cap Gemini, Ernst & Young Canada Inc.

 - Partner, Ernst & Young and at KPMG (Peat Marwick), Toronto

 - Vice President, Hilton Universal Hospitals UK Ltd, London